Skip to content

 Deliverability

-• MailChannels: Proactive abuse mitigation + global ISP relationships
+• MailChannels: Proactive abuse mitigation plus global ISP relationships

-• Postmark: High inbox placement with low-volume dedicated IPs
+• Postmark: High inbox rates on low-volume dedicated IPs

-• Mailgun: Decent, but requires more tuning and warmup effort
+• Mailgun: Good, but often needs more tuning and warmup

 Spam Control

-• MailChannels: Built-in anti-abuse layer that blocks spam at the source
+• MailChannels: Built-in anti-abuse that blocks spam at the source

-• SendGrid / Mailgun: Reactive spam filtering; prone to account flagging
+• SendGrid / Mailgun: Reactive filtering; accounts can be flagged after issues

-• Postmark: Manual vetting helps, but less automated protection
+• Postmark: Manual vetting helps, but less automated prevention

 Ease of Use

-• MailChannels: Quick SMTP setup or clean API for dev teams
+• MailChannels: Quick SMTP setup or clean API for developers

 Ideal Use Case